sesamiapp/devportal/docs/storefront-integration/integration-guide.md

 Generate the Sesami experience using the [Sesami Experience Configurator](/docs/storefront-integration/configurator/).
 After generating the experience code, copy it and add it to any page where you would like to display the Sesami experience, according to your requirements.

-# Step 2: Load the Sesami Script in a Hydrogen Storefront
+# Step 2: Load the Sesami Script

-To integrate the Sesami experience into your Hydrogen storefront, you will need to load the Sesami script.
-The appropriate way to load third-party scripts into a Hydrogen app is outlined in the Shopify documentation, which can be found [here](https://shopify.dev/docs/api/hydrogen/2024-10/components/script).
+To integrate the Sesami experience into your front end, you will need to load the Sesami script.

 Add the following JavaScript snippet wherever you want to use the Sesami experience: